mmariscalg/monitor-pro-plugin/README.md

 # Monitor Pro Plugin for Jenkins
-  Monitor Pro Plugin is an plugin to monitoring the Jobs Executions, built as a SPA application.
+  Monitor Pro Plugin is a plugin to monitoring the Jobs Executions, built as a SPA application.
 It provides to Jenkins interface of a button at the main screen. if the user clicks on it, Monitor Pro application will be open.

 # Features
   In this first version, you can: